'We're Leaving Out Of Necessity': Venezuelans Top List Of Asylum-Seekers In Spain

 It was a stark change from their life in Venezuela, where Mariño and Luna were entrepreneurs, traveling often and earning in dollars.
 But in 2017, the couple say, they were kidnapped and held ransom for $10,000.

-"That's when we decided we needed to leave the country," says Mariño.
+"That's when we decided we needed to leave the country," Mariño says.

 The family's asylum claim is still being processed, but Mariño is hopeful they will be allowed to stay in Spain.